cg-tuwien/VulkanLaunchpadStarter/README.md

 - To debug or run the executable, please select the `VulkanLaunchpadStarter.exe (in workspaceRoot)` item from the `Select Startup Item` combobox. `F5` starts debugging the selected item, `Ctrl+F5` runs the selected item without debugging.
     _Note:_ The difference to the `VulkanLaunchpadStarter.exe` item (i.e., without "`(in workspaceRoot)`") is that the suggested item `VulkanLaunchpadStarter.exe (in workspaceRoot)` configures the current working directory to be the workspace root folder, which can be especially helpful when loading files from paths relative to the workspace root (like shader files).
     This is configured via the `.vs/launch.vs.json` config file.

+### XCode
+- Download and install [Xcode](https://apps.apple.com/us/app/xcode/id497799835) from the Mac App Store!
+- Generate the Xcode project files!
+  - Command line Option
+    - Open a terminal window at the workspace root directory.
+This can be done by right clicking the folder and selecting `New Terminal at Folder`.
+    - Option 1: Execute `make` from the terminal.
+This uses the included `makefile` located in the workspace root directory.
+Project files can be found in `_project` afterwards.
+    - Option 2: Execute `cmake -H. -B_project -G "Xcode" -DCMAKE_INSTALL_PREFIX="_install"` from the terminal.
+You can also change `_project` and `_install` to different folders.
+  - CMake Gui Option
+    - Open the CMake Gui and specify the workspace root directory as the source directory.
+Specify a folder into which the generated project files should be stored.
+Click `Configure`, select Xcode as the Generator and press `Done`.
+After completion, press `Generate`.
+- Open `VulkanLaunchpadStarter.xcodeproj` with Xcode.
+The file should be located in the folder into which the project files were generated!

 # Documentation